Skip to main content

 LinuxAppImage / DEBx64

 Open the .dmg file and drag Daintree into your Applications folder.
-On first launch, macOS may ask you to confirm since the app is from an identified developer.
+On first launch, macOS may ask you to confirm the app, since it comes from an identified developer.

 Installing Agent CLIs

 Daintree runs AI coding agents as CLI processes.
-Install the ones you want to use:
+Install the ones you plan to use:

 Claude Code